sumaddury/pokeriq/README.md

   ____________________
 ```

-For more detailed instruction on how to use the library, refer to the short tutorial notebook.
+For more detailed instruction on how to use the library, refer to the short example notebook.
 ---
 ## Setup
 Install via `pip`: